niels-slotboom/notes/Submanifolds.typ

   $<fibrationDiagram>
   commutes, where $P_1$ is the projection onto the first component of the Cartesian product ($(a,b)|->a$).

-Let us now go through this definition calmly, and explain the meaning and intuition behind each of the constructions separately.
+Let us now go through this definition step by step, and explain the meaning and intuition behind each of the constructions separately.

 Firstly, we should give a summary of what a vector bundle is supposed to be.
 Intuitively, a vector bundle over $cal(M)$ is a smooth family of vector spaces ${cal(E)_p}#h(0em) _(p in cal(M))$, smoothly parameterised by $cal(M)$, such that near each point, the collection of fibres looks like a product $U times RR^n$.
 This means we can locally identify each fibre with $RR^n$ in a way that varies smoothly with the base point, and respects the vector space operations.